armpitMFG/PitClamp-Mini/Files/Rings/Readme.md

 Passthru allows for the option of running wires through the ring.

-v1.1 Ring (only available for 57AIM) can use M5 nuts or M5 Coupling Nuts (20mm) to connect an optional rear motor cover.
+v1.1 Ring (only available for 57AIM) can use M5 nuts or M5 Coupling Nuts (20mm) and has ridges for an interlocking connection to an optional rear motor cover.
 This is the recommended setup.

 Most common would be 57AIM - Default, which uses ["PitClamp Mini - Ring v1.1 - 57AIM - 5mm Offset +Passthru.stl"](https://github.com/armpitMFG/PitClamp-Mini/blob/main/Files/Rings/PitClamp%20Mini%20-%20Ring%20v1.1%20-%2057AIM%20-%205mm%20Offset%20%2BPassthru.stl)